Emre Kıvılcım

 Emre Kıvılcım (born 2 September 1990) is a Turkish actor, model and former chemical engineer.

 Biography

 Kıvılcım, who was born in Malatya and graduated in 2012, began acting in 2014 by starring in the film Zeytiyağlı Yiyylı Aman.
 Then he appeared in the TV series Elif and then the film Cinayet-i Aşk.
 The main profession of the actor, who became famous for playing Selim in Elif for 3 years, was chemical engineering.
 He said that his childhood dream was to become an actor and he had left chemical engineering for acting.
 The actor also masters horseback riding, sword-wielding and martial arts.
 Kıvılcım, who is known for starring in the film Türkler Geliyor: Adaletin Kılıcı, also starred in the Turkish-Uzbek TV series Mendirman Jaloliddin as the titular character.
 He later went on to star in the 2023 drama series Veda Mektubu opposite Rabia Soytürk.

+Personal life

+Kıvılcım is married to Uzbek actress Yulduz Rajabova, who he met on the sets of the historical TV series Mendirman Jaloliddin.
+The couple married on February 17, 2026, in a private ceremony.